-Broadband is simply nonexistent in some areas, leaving students and stakeholders with limited or no access to online learning, even when the device challenge is solved divide in different ways.
+Broadband is simply nonexistent in some areas, leaving students and stakeholders with limited or no access to online learning, even when the device challenge is solved

 "We've known for ten years that the connectivity issue is a real barrier to learning.
 Suddenly-with pandemic-our educators are saying, we must do something.
 The message isn't new.
 We turned our heads, and it wasn't a priority."